|Week 17 (@GB) - Average||25.5-38.0||278.5||1.5||1.5||2.5||0||17|

 Lions' Matthew Stafford throws three touchdowns in losing effort

 |by Brandon Wise | CBSSports.com|

-|(12/7/14) Lions quarterback Matthew Stafford threw for 331 yards and three touchdowns in Sunday's 34-17 win over the Bucs.
+|(12/28/14) Lions quarterback Matthew Stafford went 20 for 41 for 217 yards and three touchdowns in Detroit's loss to the Packers Sunday.

 |While Matthew Stafford finished as a Top 12 quarterback each of the last two seasons, it's really been three seasons since he met expectations Fantasy owners had for him.
 He's been fine, but he could have (should have?) been much better.
 Last year his completion percentage hit its worst level since his rookie season, his passing yardage hit a three-year low and while he posted 31 total touchdowns he also had 23 turnovers.
 Stafford still managed to finish with the third-highest amount of 20-plus-point Fantasy outings with 10, though they all came before he swooned in Week 14.
 High expectations remain for Stafford after the Lions upgraded their receiving corps with Golden Tate signing and Eric Ebron coming aboard as a rookie.
 The Lions also rebooted their offense with ex-Saints quarterbacks coach Joe Lombardi calling plays.
 New head coach Jim Caldwell is optimistic that he'll help turn Stafford around, but he also is interested in making the run game more effective.
 We might see Stafford throw just over 600 passes, which means he'll need to complete more of them and be just as aggressive going downfield as before.
 Given Tate and Ebron joining Calvin Johnson as the top receiving options in Motown along with Reggie Bush and Joique Bell pitching in, we think Stafford can be strong again.
 We're drafting him as a Top 4 Fantasy quarterback worth a pick in Round 4 or so -- a bargain compared to the Top 3 passers.